Jhomanik/Kaggle-compitetion---TCC-estimation/README.md

 Model is built in the PyTorch framework, more information about architecture and training cycle can be found in Notebook.

-More information about competition and data itself can be found in attached file 'Competetion_info'.
+More information about competition and data itself can be found in attached file 'Competetion_info.md'(in Russian).